GTM go-to-market plan

 Following and tracking a well defined partner GTM plan is a great way to successfully monetize your partnerships.
 It provides a structure to execute against, lets you celebrate the incremental wins, and compels you to keep an eye on the prize.

-Access the template here.
-Be sure to define the value proposition beforehand.
+Access the template here or just build a custom one yourself.
+Be sure to define the value proposition and justified goals beforehand.
 Like with any strategic endeavor, it requires collaboration between marketing, sales, and practices / products.

 If you want help, then please contact me for a discussion.